-Va.
-(Family and Morale, Welfare Command Public Affairs Office) Ė
+Hipps, Family and Morale, Welfare and Recreation Command Public

-Jan.
-22 is the extended deadline to apply for an audition to join the
+Va. ó Dec.
+31 is the deadline to apply for an audition to join

-cast and crew of the 2009 U.S. Army Soldier Show.
-The previous
+the cast and crew of the 2009 U.S. Army Soldier Show.

 Entertainment Division needs vocalists, dancers, musicians,